Moneyl/RFGR-Script-Loader-Wiki/Docs/Scripting/API/rfg/Types/ZoneHeader.rst

     The number of objects in this zone when it's unaltered.

 **NumHandles** (`int`_)
     The number of handles in this zone when it's unaltered.
-It's unknown what handles are and what they're purpose is.
+Object handles can be used to reference an object.
+You can get an object using it's handle by passing it's handle to ``rfg.GetObject``, which has two overloads.
+One which takes an objects name, a `string`_, and one that takes an objects handle, an `unsigned int`_.

 **DistrictHash** (`unsigned int`_)
     Likely a hash of the zones district name.
 Unconfirmed.